hetznercloud/cli/README.md

   of the resource.
 The schema is identical to those in the Hetzner Cloud API which are documented at [docs.hetzner.cloud](https://docs.hetzner.cloud).

+* For `create` commands, you can specify `-o json` to get a JSON representation of the API response.
+API responses are documented at [docs.hetzner.cloud](https://docs.hetzner.cloud).
+  In contrast to `describe` commands, `create` commands can return extra information, for example the initial root password of a server.

 * For `describe` commands, you can specify `-o format={{.ID}}` to format output according to the given [Go template](https://golang.org/pkg/text/template/).
   The template’s input is the resource’s corresponding struct in the